 7887566786,Blue T-shirt,ES,38497,red

 The solution to this case is to prepare the list of IDs separately in JSON format.
-This works well with using the evrythng.js SDK to create the order, as demonstrated below in a Node.js script:
+This solution works well when using the evrythng.js SDK to create the order, as demonstrated below in a Node.js script:

 const evrythng = require('evrythng');